gbdev/pandocs/content/Video_Display.md

 ```

 Because sprites are not displayed while OAM DMA is in progress, most
-programs execute this procedure from inside of their VBlank
+programs execute this procedure from inside their V-Blank
-procedure.
-But it is also possible to execute it during display redraw
+handler.
+But it is also possible to execute it during display redraw (Modes 2 and 3),
-also, allowing to display more than 40 sprites on the screen (that is, for
+allowing to display more than 40 sprites on the screen (that is, for
-example 40 sprites in upper half, and other 40 sprites in lower half of
+example 40 sprites in the top half, and other 40 sprites in the bottom half of
-the screen), at the cost of a couple lines that lack sprites.
+the screen), at the cost of a couple lines that lack sprites due to the fact that
+during those couple lines the PPU reads OAM as $FF.
+Besides, graphic glitches may
+happen if starting OAM DMA during Mode 3.

 A more compact procedure is

 ```
- run_dma:  ; This part is in ROM ld a, start address / 100h
+ run_dma:  ; This part is in ROM ld a, start address / $100
-  ld bc, 2946h  ; B: wait time; C: OAM trigger jp run_dma_hrampart
+  ld bc, $2946  ; B: wait time; C: OAM trigger jp run_dma_hrampart

  run_dma_hrampart:
-  ldh ($FF00+c), a
+  ldh [$FF00+c], a
  wait:
   dec b
   jr nz,wait
   ret
 ```

-which should be called with a = start address / 100h, bc = 2946h.
+which should be called with a = start address / $100, bc = $2946.
 This
-saves 5 bytes of HRAM, but is slightly slower in most cases because of
+saves 5 bytes of HRAM, but is slightly slower in most cases due to
 the jump into the HRAM part.

 # LCD VRAM DMA Transfers (CGB only)